hct-ux/preact-netlify/content/blog/how-to-share-a-screenshot-of-the-page.md

 ---
 title: Introduction
 date: 2019-09-07T05:42:28.441Z
-subtitle: Our design system, "Foundation", is your single source of truth for digital product design at GBG.
-Our web component library aligns with GBG's design principles, branding and accessibility best practices.
+subtitle: "Our design system, \"Foundation\", is your single source of truth for digital product design at GBG.
+Our web component library aligns with GBG's design principles, branding and accessibility best practices."
 cover: ""
 tags: introduction, help
 ---